 Ok.
 What kind of maps I should do?

 There are no rules as to what kind of maps you should do.
-You can do whatever inspires you. it can be black & white or color, ink or digital, battle map or regional map, isometric or top-down perspective.
-Whatever you are comfortable with.
+You can do whatever inspires you. it can be a battle map or regional map, isometric or top-down perspective.
+Whatever you inspired you.

 If you are out of ideas, you can find a list of themes and topics above.
 The listed prompts are loose suggestions to inspire you, and you can interpret them however you like.